 - The Co-operatives National Law

-- Every state and territory has its own co-operatives legislation.
-The same or consistent legislation is in place in every state and territory except Queensland.
-The Co-operatives National Law (CNL) is most appropriate because the co-operative principles are baked into the legislation.
+- Every state and territory has adopted Co-operatives National Law (CNL) or legislation consistent with it.
+CNL is most appropriate because the co-operative principles are baked into the legislation.
 Under other incorporation acts these principles must be inserted using the co-operative’s constitution, which can be precarious for members.

 - Each state and territory has a different associations act

 - Corporations Act 2001 (Cth)

 - Corporations (Aboriginal and Torres Strait Islander) Act 2006 (Cth)

 Co-operatives focus on delivering their mission to their members, rather than maximising return to investor shareholders through profit distribution and capital growth.
 This means co-ops can pursue